AnasImloul/spotify-wrapped/README.md

 1. Navigate to [Spotify Privacy Settings](https://www.spotify.com/account/privacy/)
 2. Scroll to "Download your data" section
-3. Request your **Extended streaming history** (recommended)
+3. Request your data:
+   - **Extended streaming history** (recommended) - Provides comprehensive data including skip information, platforms, and more metadata
+   - **Account data** (basic) - Includes standard streaming history with essential information
-4. Wait for Spotify's email confirmation (typically 5-30 days)
+4. Wait for Spotify's email confirmation (typically 5-30 days for extended, 1-5 days for basic)
 5. Download and extract the ZIP file
-6. Upload the `StreamingHistory_music_*.json` files to this application
+6. Upload the streaming history JSON files to this application

 ### Supported File Types

-The application processes only streaming history files:
+The application processes both standard and extended streaming history files:

-- `StreamingHistory_music_*.json` - Detailed listening history with timestamps and play duration
+- **Standard**: `StreamingHistory_music_*.json` - Basic listening history with timestamps and play duration
+- **Extended**: `Streaming_History_Audio_*.json` - Comprehensive listening data with additional metadata (platform, country, skip status, etc.)

+Both formats are automatically detected and processed.
+Extended history provides more accurate data and covers longer time periods.

 **Note**: Wrapped and Userdata files are not supported.
 Only raw streaming history data is used for analysis.